g0udurix/LRN/CODE_OF_CONDUCT.md

 # Code of Conduct (Humans & AI agents)

-We commit to respectful, transparent collaboration.

-- **Respect**: No harassment, personal attacks, or spammy automation.
+- Be respectful; no harassment or spammy automation.
-- **Honesty**: AI agents must not misrepresent generated content as human-written; disclose automation clearly.
+- Disclose automation in PRs.
-- **Safety**: Do not propose or implement unsafe guidance.
-Flag risks and cite standards.
+- Do not paste proprietary standards; summarize and cite.
-- **Accountability**: Maintainers may close or revert PRs that violate these rules.
-Repeated violations may result in bans.

-This policy applies to all participants.
-Report violations to @g0udurix.
+- Unsafe guidance must be flagged with references.